parham29/Sparkasse-Transactions-user-segmentation/README.md

 This repository contains jupyter notebooks and datasets that we used in our university project

 ## Description
-- An in-depth paragraph about your project and overview of use.
+- Using ROCKET and MINIROCKET algorithms
+- Containing Muti and univariate datsets (multilabel)
+-
 ## Getting Started